 The local authority must issue a final EHC plan naming the school or college your child will transfer to by the following deadlines:

-- 15 February for children transitioning from nursery to primary school, infant to junior school (Y2 to Y3) or primary to secondary school (Y6 to Y7)
+- 15 February for children transitioning from nursery to primary school, infant to junior school (Y2 to Y3 with a physical site move) or primary to secondary school (Y6 to Y7)

 - 31 March for young people transitioning from secondary school to post-16 education (Y11 to Y12 / college), and for Y14 placements